assoumaaa/EasyTech-Application-Trendyol-Clone/README.md

 #

 # GroupWork
-This is a group project by myself and  [IamTaio](https://github.com/IamTaio)
+This is a group project done by myself and  [IamTaio](https://github.com/IamTaio)

 # Goal